 |The percentage of your classification's experience used to calculate your rate||80%||60-70%||0-60%|

-This new approach will be fully implemented by 2020.
-The calculation of rates will consider costs paid from January 1, 2016 to December 31, 2018 on claims that occurred during the same time frame.
+For 2020, the calculation of rates considers costs paid from January 1, 2016 to December 31, 2018 on claims that occurred during the same time frame.
 A calendar year of claims will be used to keep claim data consistent with other data reports available from the WCB.

-The WCB has begun the transition of moving from nine risk categories to eighteen risk categories.
-The first phase of the process will involve moving employers who currently reside in risk categories that will no longer exist (70%, 120%) to new risk categories.
-These employers have been moved to the most appropriate new risk category based on a review of their past three years of claims costs.
+The WCB started the transition of moving from nine risk categories to eighteen risk categories in 2019.
+The first phase of the process involved moving employers from categories that were eliminated (70%, 120%) to new risk categories.

-The second phase of the transition will allow all industry classifications to flow within the eighteen risk categories.
+The second phase of the transition allows all industry classifications to flow within the eighteen risk categories.
 Movement will be as a result of four years of rate model claims data.
-Employers will receive notifications of possible movement based on two year trends which will be part of 2020 rates.
+Employers will receive their first notification of possible movement this year based on two year trends.
 Movement will begin for 2022 rates.

 The WCB and SAFE Work Manitoba are working on strategies to help employers achieve safer workplaces and improved Return to Work programs as part of the SAFE Work Certified Program (SWC).
 The SWC is administered by SAFE Work Manitoba, a separate arm of the WCB responsible for illness and injury prevention programs and services.

-Here's a Snapshot of the New Rate Model as of 2020
+Here's a Snapshot of the Fully Implemented Rate Model

 |Payroll Size||Up to $750,000||$750,000 - $7.5 million||Over $7.5 million|